The nonlinear Schr\"odinger equation for orthonormal functions: II. Application to Lieb-Thirring inequalities: Introduction and main results

-There are many results on the Lieb-Thirring best constants $L_{\kappa,d}$.
+There are many results on the Lieb-Thirring constants $L_{\kappa,d}$.
 The best estimates currently known are in~\cite{FraHunJexNam-18_ppt}.
-Let us mention a selection of results pertinent to our theorem and refer to~\cite{Frank-20_ppt} for a detailed discussion of known results and open problems.
-We introduce the semi-classical constant
+We mention here a selection of results pertinent to our theorem and refer to~\cite{Frank-20_ppt} for a detailed discussion of known results and open problems.
+We recall the following known properties: \begin{itemize}[leftmargin=*] \item (Lower bound~\cite{LieThi-76}) For all $d \ge 1$, $\kappa \ge 0$, we have